martygubar/bds-getting-started/lab-createcluster/create-cluster.md

 ## Summary
-You created a secure, highly available cluster that is now ready to be used for developming big data applications and processing data in Hadoop.
+You created a secure, highly available cluster that is now ready to be used for developing big data applications and processing data in Hadoop.

 **This completes the tutorial!**